-Depending on the case, a retired judge can often time be very valuable mediator across a number of different subject areas due to his experience in the trial court.
+Depending on the case, a retired judge can often time be a very valuable mediator across a number of different subject areas due to his experience in the trial court.
 If a judge had been known, for example, to be competent and fair to both plaintiffs and defendants then he may qualify to be a good candidate for the mediation.
-Likewise, practicing attorneys who have done both plaintiffs and defendants work can also serve as competent and effective mediators.
+Likewise, practicing attorneys who have done both plaintiffs and defendants' work can also serve as competent and effective mediators.

-2. THE MEDIATOR'S PARTICULAR STYLE.
+2. MEDIATOR'S PARTICULAR STYLE.

 This is one of the ingredients of how a mediator is selected.
 All mediators have different styles and personalities.
 Some are more passive and some are more combative.
-If you are selecting a retired judge to serve as a mediator, for example, you can be sure that the person you saw in the courtroom is the same one you are going to see in the mediation room.
+If you are selecting a retired judge to serve as a mediator, for example, you can be sure that the person you saw in the courtroom is the same one you are going to see in the meditation room.
 Put simply, a leopard never changes its spots, as they say.
 In the context of the mediation, a more aggressive personality may be more successful in finding ways to push the parties toward a resolution.
 A good mediator will apply pressure to both parties on the strengths and weaknesses of their case and, through that effort, find a place where a resolution can be achieved.
 In retaining a former judge to mediate a dispute, my experience has taught me that if a particular judge was passive in the courtroom he is likely to bring the same characteristics into mediation.